 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenues sufficient to achieve profitability will depend heavily on the successful commercialization of QINLOCK and the development and eventual commercialization of one or more of our drug candidates.
-Our net loss was \$140.0 million for the six months ended June 30, 2020 and \$192.3 million for the year ended December 31, 2019.
-As of June 30, 2020 we had an accumulated deficit of \$628.0 million.
+Our net loss was \$203.7 million for the nine months ended September 30, 2020 and \$192.3 million for the year ended December 31, 2019.
+As of September 30, 2020 we had an accumulated deficit of \$691.7 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect that our expenses and capital requirements will increase in connection with our ongoing activities, particularly as we:

-- continue our commercial activities in support of the launch of QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib, in the U.S.; - continue enrollment in and proceed with the expansion cohorts of our Phase 1 clinical trial for QINLOCK; - continue with our ongoing pivotal Phase 3 clinical trial of QINLOCK in second-line GIST; - continue with our ongoing and planned clinical programs for DCC-3014 and rebastinib; - conduct IND-enabling studies and potential development of DCC-3116; - develop any other future drug candidates we may choose to pursue; - continue research and development and drug discovery activities and initiate additional clinical trials; - seek marketing approval for our drug or any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval, including without limitation, our efforts to scale up drug substance and drug product manufacturing capabilities for commercial-grade product; - maintain, expand, protect, and enforce our intellectual property portfolio; - develop and expand our sales, marketing, and distribution capabilities for QINLOCK and any current or future drug candidates for which we obtain marketing approval, if any, including potential international capabilities; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including potential international operations.
+- continue our commercial activities in support of the launch of QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib, in the U.S.; - continue our Phase 1 clinical trial for QINLOCK; - continue with our ongoing pivotal Phase 3 clinical trial of QINLOCK in second-line GIST; - continue with our ongoing and planned clinical programs for DCC-3014 and rebastinib; - prepare to file an IND and conduct potential development of DCC-3116; - develop any other future drug candidates we may choose to pursue; - continue research and development and drug discovery activities and initiate additional clinical trials; - · seek marketing approval for our drug or any of our drug candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our drug candidates and commercialization of any of our drug candidates for which we obtain marketing approval, including without limitation, our efforts to scale up drug substance and drug product manufacturing capabilities for commercial-grade product; - maintain, expand, protect, and enforce our intellectual property portfolio; - develop and expand our sales, marketing, and distribution capabilities for QINLOCK and any current or future drug candidates for which we obtain marketing approval, if any, including in Europe and other potential international capabilities; and - expand our operational, financial, and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company, including international operations in Europe and other potential geographies.